Clinic Information

 • Antenatal Consults

-• We directly receive the bulk-billed Medicare rebate amount.
+• You pay no fees to us.
+We directly receive the bulk-billed Medicare rebate amount.

 • Routine Hospital Care & Clinic Follow-Up